Siphon880gh/brain-notes-engine/README - Migration Guide.md

   "license": "ISC"
 }
 ```
-^ Reminder: From your curriculum, you update it by running `npm run deploy`
+^ Reminder: From your computer's local curriculum root folder after you've made not changes, you update the online copy by running `npm run deploy`.
+This will make a commit whose commit message is based on the files that have been changed, push the commit up Github.com/Gitlab.com, then open the php page server-update.php on the remote server, which will perform the pull and reset at the remote server's curriculum copy.